smith-chem-wisc/StefanPaper/responses.md

 ### 2

 The group FDR is implemented in the multi-notch search, by using notch-specific FDRs.
 Thus, G-PTM-D augmentation is conservative about adding modifications corresponding to exotic/problematic notches.
-The final results do not seem to necessitate modification-specific FDR, see original G-PTM-D paper.
-The reason for this is that modified decoy peptides are included in the search, something that is not possible with a standard open or multi-notch search.
+We added this note to the paper.

 ### 3